chalvinwz/whatsapp-blur-chat-chrome-extension/README.md

 ---

 ### Notes
-- This extension only works on webpages that contain elements with the role `"listitem"`.
 - If a page dynamically loads new content, the extension will continue applying the blur effect.

-Enjoy browsing with automatic blur protection! 🎭🔍
+Enjoy automatic blur protection! 🎭🔍